-Historically, gold prices tend to rise when the real interest rate dips below 1 percent.
-By watching this interest rate as it changes over time, you could identify a strong buying opportunity—especially if you’re looking for long-term trading opportunities.
+Historically, gold prices tend to rise when the real interest rate dips below 1%.
+By watching this interest rate as it changes over time, you can identify a strong buying opportunity—especially if you’re looking for long-term trading opportunities.

-By contrast, a real interest rate above 2 percent likely deflates the value of gold.
-Many experts will recommend a sell on XAU/USD if real interest rates reach this threshold.
+By contrast, a real interest rate above 2% likely deflates the value of gold.
+Many experts will recommend a sell on XAU/USD if the real interest rate reaches this threshold.

 8. Target Moving Average Crossovers

 Because gold prices tend to fluctuate within a range, they will cause different moving averages to cross over on forex charts.
 Many traders will buy whenever a shorter-term moving average crosses a longer-term moving average.
 For example, if a 20-day moving average were to cross the price point for the 50-day moving average, it would signal a buy opportunity for long-term traders.

 In the XAU chart below, for example, the 50-day moving average moves above the 100-day moving average in early April 2020—when the pandemic was starting to inflict significant damage on economies around the globe.
 Not surprisingly, this moving average crossover predicated a significant rise in the value of gold over the next few months:

 The opposite is also true: If a short-term moving average were to dip below a longer-term moving average, traders using this strategy would likely sell in anticipation of continued losses.